romulorvs/chained-functions/README.md

 /**
  * defining the functions
  */
-// Setting the start value of the chain function set3() {
+function set3() { // Setting the start value of the chain
     return 3;
 }

-// The return of the previous function will be passed as argument for the current one function sum10(curr) {
+function sum10(curr) { // The return of the previous function will be passed to the next
     return curr + 10; // 3 + 10
 }